 Practise with a friend or language tutor

 Of course, you can’t rely only on spontaneous activities to learn language.
-You’ll need to make time for regular, focused language practise as well, whether it be with a language tutor or a formal language program at a university, or even an online course.
+You’ll need to make time for regular, focused language practise as well, whether it be with a language tutor or a formal language program at a university, or even a Turkish online course.

 We meet with our tutor three times a week to learn new vocabulary, which we then practise throughout the week.